Keeping and Caring for Ducks as Pets

 With knowledge and the right care these darlings make fun pets!

 With the Easter holiday approaching, baby ducklings often find their way into gift baskets, but with some forethought, knowledge, and planning these little darlings can become treasured members of the family.
 Here is some useful information for those who might be considering a duck as a pet.
 Ducks are wonderfully hardy, inexpensive, and easy to care for.
 They can live up to 20 years and make gentle and amusing pets.
-However, before choosing a duck as a pet, there are several important points to remember:

 - Please DO NOT keep a duck as a “house” pet.
 They are NOT suited to an indoor lifestyle.
 Although it may make you happy to keep your duck indoors, understand that you are being cruel to the duck, as they need to live outdoors.